-If you’ve been to Durango before, you know that every season offers a wide variety of activities.
+If you’ve been to Durango before, you know that every season offers a wide variety of activities, but which is the best season for you Durango Vacation?
 While this ski town has beautiful slopes, you can’t forget about summertime on the Animas River or fall on the hiking trails.
 Durango has so much to offer, we outlined the highlights of visiting in every season so you can decide what’s best for you.
-Of course, you might just have to come back for every season after you see this list of things to do on your Durango vacation!
+Of course, you might just have to come back for every season after you see this list of things to do in Durango during your vacation!

 Click here to get our recommendations for the best activities and attractions in Durango.
 Our Vacation Guide has helped countless guests plan their trips in no time.

 Unforgettable Durango Experiences for Every Season